Victorian Railways livestock transport: History

 One of the commodities carried by the early Victorian Railways was livestock.
 Also, from the mid-19th century, horse vans were employed to transfer racing horses from stations on country branch lines, to the nearest racecourse.

-By the 1950s the rise of road transport saw the loss of a number of short branch lines, particularly those where the only traffic had been timber or livestock.
+By the 1950s, the rise of road transport saw the loss of a number of short branch lines, particularly those where the only traffic had been timber or livestock.
 From 1974 to the 1980s intrastate road freight was deregulated, and rail 'common carrier' obligations were removed, resulting in the loss to road of much non-bulk freight.

-By 1979 only a small number of livestock wagons remained in service, approximately 50 vehicles in two main classes: one double deck for sheep and pigs, and the other single deck for cattle.
+By 1979, only a small number of livestock wagons remained in service, approximately 50 vehicles in two main classes: one double deck for sheep and pigs, and the other single deck for cattle.
 The carriage of livestock by rail finally ended in 1986.

 Cattle wagons

 M wagons and variations

 Starting in 1897 and finishing in the 1950s, a total of 879 M class cattle wagons were constructed.
 The design was relatively standard, remaining unchanged up to wagon no.779.
 Wagons 780 to 879 had altered ends and the GY handbrake system.

 As per the normal practice of the era, scrapped wagons were replaced with new wagons of the same numbers, from 1893 to 1925.

 Three wagons were fitted with altered roofs, and were used in circus traffic.
 They were known as the "elephant wagons" and lasted until about 1930, when they were replaced with new vans constructed from steel.

-In HO Scale, Steam Era Models has a kit for the M wagon, which could probably be modified to match the other types as required.
-Austrains and SDS Models have released different versions of the wagons in ready-to-run format, as four- and three-wagon packs respectively.